-1. Ganesh Wellness will give preference to suppliers and contractors whose owners or employees meet the Program Populations outlined above.

-- 2. We will actively recruit these individuals or companies and promote this Program when sourcing these services. - 3.
+- 1. Ganesh Wellness will utilize the CCC published list of licensees authorized to commence operations to identify potential partners that meet the Program Populations outlined above. - 2.
+Ganesh Wellness will utilize the resources available from various certifying agencies and organizations (including the list published by the CCC) serving Massachusetts to identify potential ancillary businesses that meet the Program Populations outlined above. - 3.
+Ganesh Wellness will give preference to suppliers and contractors whose owners or employees meet the Program Populations outlined above. - 4.
+We will actively recruit these individuals or companies and promote this Program when sourcing these services. - 5.
 We will give priority to Marijuana Establishments whose owners or a majority of its employees meet the Program Populations that are outlined above when sourcing wholesale products.

 Measurement- We will measure the success of the Supplier/Partner Program on an ongoing basis as we begin to contract individuals and companies for these services to ensure that we are doing all we can to meet our goal.
-After 6 months of operation, and every 6 months thereafter, we will conduct a comprehensive evaluation of the Program and make necessary changes if needed.
+Annually, we will conduct a comprehensive evaluation of the Program and make necessary changes if needed.
 This comprehensive evaluation will include: